HybridOS2/HBDInetd/README.md

 1. `connect.hvml`, located in the `hvml/` directory in the root of your building tree.
    This is a HVML program for demonstrating how to use the data bus APIs to connect to a hotspot.
    Note that you can pass the SSID and passphrase on the command line as a query string:
+1. `disconnect.hvml`, located in the `hvml/` directory in the root of your building tree.
+   This is a HVML program for demonstrating how to use the data bus APIs to check the current wireless connection information and disconnect from a hotspot.

 ```console
 $ hvml/connect.hvml -a cn.fmsoft.hybridos.settings -r wifi -q 'ssid=YourSSID&key=ThePassphrase'